PurveshXtreme/DBMS/readme.md

 A **Candidate Key** is a set of one or more attributes that can uniquely identify a tuple in a relation.
 - A relation can have **multiple candidate keys**.
 - One of these is selected as the **primary key**.
+###Superkey:
+A set of one or more attributes that can uniquely identify a row in a table.
+It may contain unnecessary attributes.

 ---